cloud-gov/cg-site/content/docs/services/relational-database.md

 `large-mysql-redundant`  | Dedicated redundant large RDS MySQL DB instance                               | Will be paid per hour + storage
 `medium-oracle-se1`      | Dedicated medium RDS Oracle SE1 DB; available by request via [cloud.gov support](mailto:cloud-gov-support@gsa.gov) | Will be paid per hour + storage

+Note: the `medium-oracle-se1` plan is only available by request because AWS is [deprecating](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Oracle.html#Oracle.Concepts.Deprecate.12101) Oracle SE1.
+AWS GovCloud expects to support Oracle SE2 in July 2017; at that point, we'll add a corresponding service plan and make it available to all users without requesting access.

 ### Pricing
 Shared instances are free.
 Simple and redundant instances will have pricing per hour and per GB per month.
 [Learn more about managed service pricing.]({{< relref "overview/pricing/managed-services-cost.md" >}})